-[Section] Sections 17 and 32 of this bill provide provides that any person who willfully violates any provision of sections 2-17 or 22-32, respectively, is subject to a civil penalty, which must be recovered in a civil action.
+Section 17 provides that any person who willfully violates any provision of sections 2-17 is subject to a civil penalty, which must be recovered in a civil action.
 Section 17 also prohibits the governing body of a public school from contracting with an independent contractor who has been found to have willfully violated the provisions of sections 2-17.
 Section 19 provides that a teacher or administrator may be subject to disciplinary action for willfully violating the provisions of sections 2-17.